Roger Caron: Early life

 Roger Caron was born in 1938, to extremely poor parents Donat and Yvonne in Cornwall, Ontario, Canada.
 During his first weeks of infancy Caron could not keep food down and was constantly gasping for breath, which subsequently led to him being rushed to the local hospital on several occasions.
 Though no definitive diagnosis was given for his breathlessness, Caron grew up "very edgy about anything affecting [his] breathing".
 He could not swim or hold his head under a shower for too long because of it.
 Caron was a quiet and secretive child who liked to keep to himself and pass the time by taking apart clocks.

 His sister Suzanne was born in 1939; younger brother Gaston followed in 1944.
 Caron's father Donat, 20 years older than Yvonne, had children from a previous marriage, Caron's half-brothers and -sisters, who by this time were off fighting in World War II.
 The family lived in an old run-down converted barn that would vibrate when a nearby train passed, rattling dishes and moving beds while the family slept.
 Caron's mother, Yvonne, was compulsively clean and kept the antique furniture in the house shining.

 Caron was "spooked" easily as a young child.
 With their house full of religious articles, and the dishes rattling and bed shaking caused by the train, Caron felt ghosts were haunting him.
 Up until the age of eight, he was plagued by horrifying nightmares that would leave him physically ill.
 He would imagine shadowy apparitions coming through the bars of his bed to choke him or large waves that would crash over him making it impossible to breathe.
 Later, a parish priest was able to help Caron fend off his nightmares.
-He (Caron) told the priest he had accidentally broken the hand off a large Saint Joseph statue in his house while playing, thinking Saint Joseph's vengeful spirit was choking him in the night.
+Caron told the priest he had accidentally broken the hand off a large Saint Joseph statue in his house while playing, thinking Saint Joseph's vengeful spirit was choking him in the night.
 The priest had him pray to the life-size Saint Joseph statue at the church where the Father explained to the saint that the boy was only young and did not know better.
 He gave Caron a silver medallion to wear around his neck and said Saint Joseph would be his protector from now on.
 Caron's nightmares disappeared and he continued to wear the medallion through adulthood.